Pole Bending Video Lessons via mail

 Pole turn frame 1 Pole turn frame 2 Pole turn frame 3 Pole turn frame 4 Pole turn frame 5 Pole turn frame 6

+I build a file in Adobe Acrobat (.pdf) format that includes the video frames and my comments.
 I'm convinced of the value of this learning method.
 We regularly video our own pole bending runs and then use slow motion and stop action to identify problems.
 I have found it to be invaluable for detecting and correcting problems with both the horse and the rider.
 The camera does not lie, and you will find that the comments add insight and real help.

 Hi Ken -